botpress/docs/website/versioned_docs/version-12.26.3/infrastructure/cluster.md

 -e DATABASE_URL=postgres://login:password@host:port/database \
 botpress/server:$TAG
 ```

-Once the first node starts, use the same command to start Botpress on the other nodes.
+> ❌ Do not use the `BP_REDIS_SCOPE` parameter as it can possibly lead to performance and/or data issues, thus stable operation is not guaranteed.
+Our team will not support implementations with the use of `BP_REDIS_SCOPE`.

 ## Enable Redis Replication